-17 Strangest Casting Decisions in Movie History
+17 Oddest Casting Choices in Movie History

 1. Johnny Depp as Willy Wonka in “Charlie and the Chocolate Factory”